-Regulation and Tariffs
+Regulation and Tariffs [Confirm this section is consistent with Section V]

 Regulatory Framework

 Until recently, the electricity in Brazil was comprehensively regulated by the Ministry of Mines and Energy (the “MME”), acting through the National Department of Water and Electrical Energy (“DNAEE”).
 DNAEE had the power to grant concessions for the generation, transmission and distribution of electricity and played an important role in the rate-setting process.
 The principal regulatory authority for the sector has now passed to an independent agency, Agência Nacional de Energia Eléctrica – ANEEL (“ANEEL”), which was established in October 1997.